Equivalence Principle in Chameleon Models: Introduction

-We do not find these arguments to be sufficiently persuasive.
+We do not find the arguments based on the {\it thin shell} phenomena to be sufficiently persuasive.
 The basic observation is that one could, equally well, have claimed something not entirely different by considering two macroscopic and charged conductors.
-It is well known that the mobility of charges in conducting materials ensure that in static situations the charges are distributed on the conductors' surface in such a way that the electric field inside strictly vanishes.
-Thus, except for a ``thin shell" on the surface of each body, one could have argue following a similar logic as the one used in the context of the chameleon models, the external electric field could not exert forces on the conductor's material.
-However we of course know that large macroscopic forces between such macroscopic bodies are the rule.
-The resulting force could therefore be attributed solely to {\it thin shell } effects.
+It is well known that the mobility of charges in conducting materials ensure that in static situations the charges are distributed on the conductors' surface in such a way that the electric field inside, vanishes exactly.
+Thus, except for a {\it thin shell} on the surface of each body, one could have argued (following a similar logic as the one used in the context of the chameleon models), the external electric field could not exert forces on the conductor's material.
+However, we of course know that large macroscopic forces between such macroscopic bodies are the rule.
+The resulting force could therefore be attributed solely to the {\it thin shell} effects.